Eastbound & Down: Reception

-Eastbound & Down was met with positive reviews during its run.
+Eastbound & Down was met with critical acclaim during its run.
 On Rotten Tomatoes, the first season of the show has a rating of 60%, based on 15 reviews, with an average rating of 7.3/10.
 The site's consensus reads, "Eastbound & Down might be too profane and obnoxious for some, but its broad humor and irreverent vibe make for some great comic moments."
 Metacritic gave season 1 a "generally favorable" average score of 62 out of 100, based 16 critics, and seasons 2 and 3 scores of 89 and 83 out of 100, respectively, both indicating "universal acclaim".
 The fourth and final season of the show holds a perfect 100% rating on Rotten Tomatoes, based on 11 critics.